-This income source uses two digit or one digit flags.
+This income source uses two-digit or one-digit flags.

-This variable includes the possibility of one digit flags used, '-4 Amount included in another income component' used when the value is not collected separately or could not be divided from another income component.
+This variable includes the possibility of one-digit flags used, '-4 Amount included in another income component' used when the value is not collected separately or could not be divided from another income component.

-In case of two digit flag used, the first digit collects information for 'most common source or method' used, the second digit collects information for the 'type of collected value'.
+In case a two-digit flag is used, the first digit collects information for 'most common source or method' used, the second digit collects information for the 'type of collected value'.